This is what happens when your bed doubles as your desk and you’re in the middle of remastering a bunch of stuff from seven or eight years ago.

 So the “written by John Cassavetes” credit is somewhat disingenuous.

 John said he liked to make movies that didn’t “go”.
 The problem with She’s so Lovely is it goes too much.
 Jonathan Rosenbaum did a neat job of summing this up when he wrote in his contemporary review that the film offered “a fascinating glimpse at what Cassavetes was from the vantage point of what he wasn’t”.

 As Nick directs it, the scene is loaded with feeling.
-But he doesn’t respect the audience enough to let them figure that out for themselves.
+But he doesn’t respect you enough as his audience to let you figure that out for yourself.
 He beats you over the head with it.
-There’s melancholy music on the soundtrack while the characters are talking, high in the mix, all but screaming at you, “THIS IS EXACTLY WHAT YOU’RE SUPPOSED TO FEEL.
+There’s melancholy music swelling on the soundtrack while the characters are talking, all but screaming at you, “THIS IS EXACTLY WHAT YOU’RE SUPPOSED TO FEEL.
 NOW FEEL IT, YOU MINDLESS IDIOT.”

 I can’t stand that stuff.
 It’s the kind of simplistic cinematic shortcut John never settled for.
 Bo Harwood’s music is an important part of several of his movies, but it’s music that’s rough and human in all the right ways — not at all typical “movie music”.
 It’s an extension of the art, sometimes co-written by John himself.
 It’s never used to cheapen or simplify a scene, or to tell the audience what to feel.
 It doesn’t cheat.

 Nick cheats.
 He embraces that shortcut, dry-humps it, and whispers something dirty in its ear for good measure.